Jules Vallès

-Amnesty and last days

-After his liberation on 11 June 1879, Blanqui had managed to get support from Gambetta for the plight of the many thousand destitutes who had been implicated in the Paris Commune.
-On 11 July 1880 the government issued a general pardon, in the wake of which Vallès was able to return to Paris.
-There he renewed his journalism with vigour.
-In 1881 he was among the 100,000 mourners in procession for Blanqui's funeral.

 In 1883 he was entirely successful in restarting Le Cri du Peuple as a voice for libertarian and socialist ideas.
 At the same time he became increasingly ill with diabetes.
 During a health crisis in November 1884, he was taken to the house of doctor Guebhard and his secretary Séverine.
 He assigned Hector Malot to be the executor of his will and died on 14 February 1885.

 His funeral was also a major public event, attracting a procession of some 60,000 following the coffin to Père Lachaise Cemetery.